The future of tennis: Game, set and number-crunch?

 Such souped-up electronic equipment exists already for other sports that require more endurance testing, such as rowing or cycling, helping athletes get prepped for this year’s Olympic Games in London.

-Rowers can use computerized oars to measure power and position, while cyclists can buy mini-computers to fit to their bikes to measure speed and distance.
+Rowers can use computerised oars to measure power and position, while cyclists can buy mini-computers to fit to their bikes to measure speed and distance.

 “In racket sports, not only could power data be valuable, but things like direction or position of the face of the racket,” he says.
 “Those things determine how fast the ball is going to travel.”